How To Create A Certified Wildlife Habitat Yard or Garden

 How To Become a Certified Wildlife Habitat

 Creating a Certified Wildlife Habitat is quite simple.
 The National Wildlife Foundation has guidelines on its website.
-Once you meet those guidelines, you can apply for certification online and then purchase a sign to show off your environmental accomplishment.
+Once you meet those guidelines, you can apply for certification online and purchase a sign to show off your environmental accomplishment.
 It took just a few minutes to complete the application once we met all the qualifications.

 Generally, the Certified Wildlife Habitat guidelines from the National Wildlife Foundation require providing food, shelter, water, and items from a few other categories suitable for native species throughout your space.
 In each category, there are several options to meet the requirements, so we only needed to check off some of the items from each group before registering our property and ordering our sign to showcase our commitment to a healthy local ecosystem.

-Although we used a native plant landscaping specialist to get started on adding more native plants to our yard (mostly because I was not interested in doing the research and plant sourcing myself), you can definitely do this on your own.
+Although we used a native plant landscaping specialist to get started on adding more native plants to our yard (mostly because I was not interested in doing the research and plant sourcing myself), you can do this on your own.
 It’s not hard if you have the time and interest.

 How We Met The Certified Wildlife Habitat Requirements